sjahandideh/sjahandideh.github.io/_posts/2016-04-08-edd-documentation.markdown

 ---
 layout: post
 title: "Documentation"
-subtitle: "EDD series"
+subtitle: "Code with care!"
 date:  "2016-04-08 00:00 UTC"
 tags: Documentation
 ---

-This is the second post in the series of Empathy Driven Development posts.
+This is the second post in the series of "Code with care" posts.
 In the first one which you can find [here](http://sjahandideh.github.io/2016/03/08/edd.html), I gave a thorough explanation of EDD and why I intended to write about it.
 In this post, I focus on Documentation which is by nature one of the products of Empathy Driven Development.